jloveric/neural-chatbot-react-retro/README.md

 ![Image of Component](BotImage.png)

 The component has several properties including the "botConfig" which contains the phrase database.
 See [here](https://github.com/jloveric/neural-chatbot-react-retro/blob/master/src/Chatbot.js) for an example.
-The framework was transformed from a server side bot that used elastic search and mongodb, there are still some big bugs.
-Watch this space as the project evolves.
-A running example is provided [here](https://jloveric.github.io/)
+A running (work in progress) example is provided [here](https://jloveric.github.io/)

 Here are the default properties for the component